• Home

 Comfortable shoes are a wardrobe priority for me.
 Reflexology is a practice that focuses on pressure points on the feet and hands and how they can affect your health.
 Forcing your feet into uncomfortable shoes can compromise your overall health.

 I only feel comfortable in flats or supported shoes.
 That doesn’t mean they have to look ugly.
-There are plenty of stylish-looking sneakers, loafers, ankle boots, and sandals that are comfortable and supportive.
+There are plenty of stylish-looking sneakers, loafers, ankle boots, and sandals that don’t cause you pain.
 A one-inch heel is my maximum even with my favorite cocktail dress.

 2. Shapewear